Introduction to asp.net core environment variables

 Output:

-You can able to see the value of the “windir” Environment Variable through the “C:\WINDOWS.”
+You can see the value of the “windir” Environment Variable through the “C:\WINDOWS.”

 While using the VISUAL STUDIO, the Environment Variable can be denoted during the Development Process in the Projects’ Debug File; let’s see the following example as shown.